ptrkrlsrd/joff/README.md

-# Duplique
+# Joff
-## Store JSON responses locally and serve them using Rocket.

-* Note: This is a Rust version of my Golang tool Acache.
+## Store JSON responses locally and serve them locally using Rocket.
+Note: This is the Rust version of my Golang tool Acache.